xyzluo/k3s-ansible-1/README.md

 - copy master node's /etc/rancher/k3s/k3s.yaml to host's ~/.kube/config

-- replace 127.0.0.1 to master node's ip address (by multipass list) now you can run from host: `kubectl get nodes` and get same return as run this from master node: `sudo kubectl get nodes`
+- replace 127.0.0.1 to master node's ip address (by `multipass list`) and and configure to skip TLS verification. now you can run from host: `kubectl get nodes` and get same return as run this from master node: `sudo kubectl get nodes`

 ### commands work for host and each node